P90X Before and After

 My stats for Round 1: Started at 184, ended at just above 159.
 Overall 25 lbs, 16 inches lost (measured my hips, arms, neck, waist and chest to come up with that figure).

 The second round of P90X was VERY interrupted - lots of summer activities, trips and distractions.
 This 'incomplete' round added up to about 9 total weeks of workout - but I stuck to eating well.
-This time, I didn't see a lot of change on the scale, and the pictures aren't as dramatic of a change so I won't bother to include them.
+This time, I didn't see a lot of change on the scale.
 However, I still lost a lot of inches, and got back into all my pre-pregnancy clothes!
 I was amazed to do my measurements - from Round 1 to 2, I lost 2.5 inches off my chest, 4.75 off my waist, 6.5 off my hips!, an and inch off each thigh.
-I also measured my 'saddlebags', which is a different dimension than where you're supposed to measure hips and as you can see my biggest problem area, and lost another 1.5 inches there.
+I also measured my 'saddlebags', which is a different dimension than where you're supposed to measure hips and my biggest problem area, and lost another 1.5 inches there.

 After this I did a round of Insanity.
 I only lost 7 lbs, but added a lot of definition in my arms and tummy area.
 The lesson for me has been that even though my workout schedule was erratic, it still all adds up - and boils down to what you put in your mouth.